Price Position and Structural State

 Open Interest, Funding, and Positioning

-Open interest increased +10.84% in one day but remains near the lower side of its 180-day range.
-This shows participation is improving from a low leverage base.
+Open interest fell -0.36% in one day and remains near the lower side of its 30-day range.
+This shows participation is weak and exposure is still being reduced.

 Correlation, Beta, and Index Relationship

-CROSS shows weak linkage to the broader crypto market (Sigloid Index).
-Correlation is limited, and R² indicates that index behavior explains only a small portion of its movement.
-This suggests price action is largely driven by asset-specific factors rather than broader market direction.
-Over the 30-day window, the relationship is stable.
+CROSS shows a moderate relationship with the broader crypto market (Sigloid Index).
+Correlation indicates partial co-movement with the index, while R² suggests that index behavior explains only part of its movement.
+This means broader market direction has some influence, but asset-specific factors remain important.
+Over the 30-day window, the relationship is strengthening.
 Over the 60-day window, the relationship is stable.
 Over the 180-day window, the relationship is stable.

 | Window | Correlation | Beta | R² | Read |